CodeAndCake/HG2TWL/misc/fishery.md

 	Starting from the player with the steering wheel and proceeding clockwise, players can decide to acquire technology cards by paying the cost reported on the top right corner.

 	Technology cards are never discarded and return in players' hands.
-At every expedition phase they decide decide which one to use without declaring their intentions.
+At every expedition phase they decide which one to use without declaring their intentions.
 7. **Regeneration**

 	For each 3 remaining fish, add 1 fish to the pool up to a maximum of 30.